GRANITE: Mechanical Characterization and Optical Inspection of Large-Area TPC Electrodes: Acknowledgements

 \section{Acknowledgements}

 This work has been supported by the Cluster of Excellence “Precision Physics, Fundamental Interactions, and Structure of Matter” (PRISMA$^{+}$ EXC 2118/1) funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project ID 390831469).
 The authors thank L. F. Deibert for her help during the data taking.
+Further support was received by BMBF under grant number 05A20UM1.
+D. Wenz was supported by the German Academic Scholarship Foundation.